 - Reasoning is the use of representations of propositions in order to derive new ones.

 - While propositions are abstract objects, their representations are concrete objects and can be easily manipulated.

-- Reasoning can be as easy as arithmetics ~>> mechanical symbol manipulation.

 - For example:

 - raining is true

 - IF raining is true THEN wet street is true

 - wet street is true